smXplorer/AlliGator/docs/source/alligator-intensity-time-trace-panel.rst

   box at the bottom of the panel), it is possible to compute and represent a corrected intensity time trace:

 .. image:: images/AlliGator-Intensity-Time-Trace-Corrected.png
    :align: center

 The ``Analysis:FLI Dataset Series:Define Intensity Corrections`` menu item provides a simple user interface to create such an *Intensity Correction File*.
-See the corresponding manual page for details.
+See the corresponding :ref:`graph-object` manual page for details.

 Individual plots can be deleted or the whole graph cleared at once using the graph's right-click context menu.
-Note that the right-click menu changes depending from which part of the graph it is invoked (plot area, chart legend, plot style, cursor legend, scale legend, etc.), as discussed in the :ref:`graph-object` manual reference page.
+Note that the right-click menu changes depending from which part of the graph it is invoked (plot area, chart legend, plot style, cursor legend, scale legend, etc.), as discussed in the :ref:`intensity-corrections-definition` manual reference page.